AndreasLM03/Actively-vs-passively-managed-funds/README.md

 Here I want to show how to download data of a managed fund from a dynamic graph from a website and then compare it with a passively managed index.
 Furthermore, I would like to perform a risk assessment.

+First, I want to download from a web page with an interactive chart the data.

+I would like to show a comparison between an active managed fund and a passive fund.
+As an actively managed fund I use the "Allianz AktivDepot Plus Chancenreich (https://de.allianzgi.com/de-de/unsere-fonds/allianz-aktiv-depot/profil-chancenreich)" Since the fund has no ISIN or WKN number, I will download the data from the interactive chart from an official website.

 ```` python